nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 *Updated April 18, 2016*

 *Hey, [David Eads](https://twitter.com/eads) coming at you.
-Even if you've used this guide before, check out the note at the end of Chapter 2 about creating virtual environments with the correct Python version.*
+If you've used this guide before, check out the important note at the end of Chapter 2 about creating virtual environments with the correct Python version.*

 *Updated February 9, 2015*